micky113/Bill-e/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Make sure you have flutter, android studio, phone, VS Code emulator downloaded in your system.
+In VS Code, get the required extensions.
+After copying files into your system, when you start running in your VS Code, downlaod the dart dependency files when prompted.